Does Burning Wood Seal It?

 Typically, burnt or charred wood has a lifespan of twelve to fifteen years and does not require any maintenance during this period.
 Charred wood does not require yearly sealant re-application, unlike regular wood.

-However, although burnt or charred wood can withstand outdoor environments, we strongly recommend applying a sealant before exposing it to the elements.
+While burnt or charred wood can indeed hold up in outdoor settings, I want to emphasize the importance of applying a sealant before subjecting it to the elements.

 Can Burning Wood Be Beneficial In Making It More Resistant To Water?